top of page

 4. Your map will now be densely populated with green and blue icons.
 Zoom in to street level to see more detail.

 5. Click an HMO icon to see when the property was licensed, and for how many people.
-This panel now also includes the name and address of the landlord and similar information for the managing agents, if any.
+This panel previously also included the name and address of the landlord and similar information for the managing agents, if any.
+That data has now been removed.

 Contacting landlords and agents.

-The panel contains only postal addresses, so to contact a landlord you will have to write a letter and mail it.
+The information supplied by PHS will contain only postal addresses, so to contact a landlord you will have to write a letter and mail it.
 However, if the landlord is a company, an internet search may yield an email address.
 Or you may be able to find an email address for the managing agent (if there is an agent—not all landlords have one).
 You could email a letter to the agents and ask them to forward it to the landlord.
 Or simply deal with the agents themselves.
 The Noise Pages recommends that, either way, you insist that the landlord be made aware of your letter.
 It's the licence holder—usually the landlord—who bears the legal obligations set out in the HMO licence.
 (See Resources for more HMO information.)

 Note: If you live next to an HMO, the landlord or agents are required by their licensing conditions to give you their contact details—and should already have done so.